Family Friendly Things to do in Duluth MN

 This part of town is really quaint; homes are constructed very close together in narrow lots lined up almost like an old English village street.
 The Glenseen Mansion is enormous with its lake-side views and immaculate grounds.

 On the tour, you’ll hear all about the history of the Congdon family, the original owners of the establishment.
-He was a US Attorney for the District of Minnesota and a house of Representatives for Minnesota from 1909-1913.
+He was a US Attorney for the District of Minnesota and a House of Representatives for Minnesota from 1909-1913.
 Glensheen Mansion can be toured most days.

-I was fortunate enough to go inside and I have to say it was breathtaking.
+I was fortunate enough to go inside, and I have to say it was breathtaking.
 I only wish it wasn’t raining or I’d have spent more time viewing the lake and grounds.
 This is a must-see on your visit.

 The Tour